mediamonks/muban/docs/12-dist-implementation-guide.md

 ## Storybook

-> ⚠️ Storybook will become an installable module, therefore it is temporarily unavailable!
+[Storybook](https://storybook.js.org/) is the industry standard of previewing components.

-Storybook is inspired by the [React and Vue Storybook](https://storybook.js.org/).
-It is a UI development environment for your UI components.
 With it, you can visualize different states of your UI components and develop them interactively.
 Storybook runs outside of your app.
 So you can develop UI components in isolation without worrying about app specific dependencies and requirements.